Who was behind the Exodus of Kashmiri Pandits – Pakistan Sponsored Terrorists, Kashmiri Islamists, or Governor Jagmohan?

 The terror outfit killed a Kashmiri Pandit for the first time in front of several people in September 1989, who was an advocate and a prominent leader of Bharatiya Janata Party, Pandit Tika Lal Taploo.

-This inculcated the fear in the Kashmiri Pandit community especially as Taploo’s killers were never caught.
+This inculcated fear in the Kashmiri Pandit community, especially as Taploo’s killers were never caught.
 The Pandits realized they weren’t safe in the valley and could be targeted any time.
 Many other Kashmiri Pandits and prominent personalities were consistently targeted and killed.

 There was also an article issued in local newspaper Hizb-ul-Mujahideen, asking all Pandits to leave the Valley immediately.
 This inculcated the feeling of fear among the Pandits.

-Abdullah did not have good terms with Jagmohan who had been appointed by the governor earlier in April 1984 as well and had suggested Abdullah’s dismissal to Rajiv Gandhi in July 1984.
-Mufti was firm that such a move will irritate Abdullah and make him quit.
+Abdullah did not have good terms with Jagmohan, who had also been appointed by the governor earlier in April 1984 and had suggested Abdullah’s dismissal to Rajiv Gandhi in July 1984.
+Mufti was firm that such a move would irritate Abdullah and make him quit.

-Abdullah had earlier said that he will leave his seat if Jagmohan was made the Governor.
-However, the Central government went ahead and appointed him as the Governor.
+Abdullah had earlier said that he would leave his seat if Jagmohan was made Governor.
+However, the central government appointed him Governor.

 In response, Abdullah resigned on the same day.
-This led to utter commotion and Jagmohan could not reach Srinagar due to bad weather and had to stay at Jammu.
-Crime and terror took over the valley and the crowd with slogans and guns started to freely roam the streets.
+This led to utter commotion, and Jagmohan could not reach Srinagar due to bad weather and had to stay in Jammu.
+Crime and terror took over the valley, and the crowd with slogans and guns started to freely roam the streets.